SalesTim/tech-hub/src/app/api/reference/Apis/StoreApi.md

 # **getStoreTemplatesByCategory**
 > List getStoreTemplatesByCategory(id)

-Get store template from a specific category
+Get store templates from a specific category

-    View all templates from the public [Template Store](https://store.salestim.com) or publish your own templates to the [Template Manifests Repository](https://github.com/SalesTim/template-manifests)
+    Get templatesfrom a specific category from the public [Template Store](https://store.salestim.com).
+Visit the [Template Manifests Repository](https://github.com/SalesTim/template-manifests) for more information.

 ### Parameters